dgcamblor/UMIvar/Bioinformática y programación/Ómicas/Epigenómica/Methylation microarray processing and analysis.md

 ### Filtering problematic probes

-- C/T SNPs
+Several probes are known to be problematic due to a myriad of reasons, and it is advisable to remove them from the analysis.

+- C/T SNPs -> Probes with a common SNP at the CpG site, which can lead to a false positive signal.
+They can be identified with the `getSNPs()` function.
-- Probes located in sex chromosomes
+- Probes located in sex chromosomes -> They can trigger false positives in the differential methylation analysis.
+They can be identified with the `getSex()` function.
 - Cross-reactive
 - Multimapping probes
 - Probes with detection p-values > 0.05 (0.01)